michaelzon/fibonacci-game/README.md

 # Fibonacci: The Grid Puzzle Game

 Welcome to **Fibonacci: The Grid Puzzle Game**, a strategic and mathematical puzzle where you clear the grid by aligning Fibonacci numbers.
 This project was implemented as part of a programming assignment and serves as an engaging introduction to game development, strategic planning, and React.
+You can view and use the project live at https://fibonacci-game-two.vercel.app/
 ---

 ## 🧩 Game Instructions